All physical locations are closed.

 However, please get in touch with a librarian if you need a particular book, journal, newspaper, or other text from our collection.
 We may be able to find an electronic version or a suitable alternative.

-- We're working to extend all checkout dates until summer, and will waive all fines.
+- We're working to extend all checkout dates until September 2020, and will waive all fines.

-- If you'd like to return print materials (books, journals, newspapers, etc) or a phone charger, calculator, or other small and sturdy piece of equipment, you can deposit them in the book drop.
+- If you have print materials (books, journals, newspapers, etc) or a phone charger, calculator, or other small and sturdy piece of equipment, you have number of options regarding returning them:

 - For laptops, iPads, tablets, cameras, and the like, please contact LibFines@MiamiOH.edu with questions — please don't send them tumbling through the book drop.